moonolgerd/MCP-Explorer/README.md

 ## Known Issues

+- Some servers may require specific system dependencies (Node.js, Python, etc.)
-- Installation progress may not be accurate for all server types
+- Installation of certain packages may require elevated permissions
+- Network connectivity issues may cause installation timeouts
-- Some servers may require manual configuration after installation
+- Some servers may need manual configuration after successful installation

+All installation errors are now captured and displayed with detailed information to help troubleshoot issues.

 ## Release Notes